swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 ## Revision History

+* Revisions from the second pitch:
+  * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
+This proposal will focus only on the language aspects.

 * Revisions from the first pitch:
   * Rename `MacroEvaluationContext` to `MacroExpansionContext`.
   * Remove `MacroResult` and instead allow macros to emit diagnostics via the macro expansion context.